0ut5ider/DM-Player/memory-bank/activeContext.md

 ## Current Work Focus

+### Login/Register Button Functionality Fix Complete ✅
+**Status**: Completed (29/06/2025, 7:35 PM)
+**Task**: Fix login and register buttons not being functional after logout

+Successfully identified and fixed the root cause of login and register buttons not working when users logout and return to the main page.

+**Problem**:
+- After logout, users were greeted with the main page but the login and register buttons were non-functional
+- Clicking the buttons had no effect and didn't navigate to the login/register views
+- This prevented users from logging back in or registering new accounts

+**Root Cause**:
+- JavaScript errors from undefined variable references (`isOwner`) in `renderTracks()` and `renderCuePoints()` functions
+- These errors were stopping script execution, preventing event listeners from being properly attached to the login/register buttons
+- The `isOwner` variable was referenced but never defined, causing ReferenceError exceptions

+**Solution**: Fixed undefined variable references and cleaned up code:
+- **Variable Reference Fix**: Replaced undefined `isOwner` variables with the correct `canEdit` parameter in both functions
+- **Duplicate Declaration Cleanup**: Removed duplicate variable declarations that were causing TypeScript errors
+- **Event Listener Restoration**: With JavaScript errors resolved, event listeners now attach properly to buttons
+- **Code Cleanup**: Removed debugging console logs added during troubleshooting

+**Technical Implementation**:
+- Modified `renderTracks(tracks, canEdit)` to use `canEdit` instead of undefined `isOwner`
+- Modified `renderCuePoints(cuePoints, canEdit)` to use `canEdit` instead of undefined `isOwner`
+- Removed duplicate declarations of `currentUser` and `currentView` variables
+- Ensured proper event listener attachment in `setupEventListeners()` function
+- Verified login/register navigation functions work correctly

 ### Memory Bank Comprehensive Review Complete ✅
 **Status**: Completed (29/06/2025, 7:08 PM)
 **Task**: Complete review of all memory bank files as requested by user